cppalliance/safe-cpp/proposal/draft.md

 }
 ```

 In this example, the unsafe `String` constructor is called in the safe `main` function.
 That's permitted because substitution of `unsafe String` into Vec's template parameter creates a `push_back` specialization with an `unsafe String` function parameter.
-Safe C++ allows unsafe constructors to initialize unsafe-qualified types in an safe context.
+Safe C++ allows unsafe constructors to initialize unsafe-qualified types in a safe context.

 Permitting unsafe operations with unsafe qualifier specialization is less noisy and exposes less of the implementation than using conditional _unsafe-specifiers_ on the class template's member functions.
 More importantly, we want to keep the new vector's interface safe, even when it's specialized with unsafe types.
 This device allows member functions to remain safe without resorting to _unsafe-blocks_ in the implementations.
 There's a single use of the `unsafe` token, which makes for simple audits during code review.